 The capital of one of the happiest countries in the world, Copenhagen has become a big hub for biotech in Europe.
-Here are some of the best biotech companies brewing in the Danish capital.
+Here are some of the best biotech companies in Copenhaguen.

 Following the example of Novo Nordisk, now the world’s largest producer of insulin, many biotech companies in Copenhagen strive to bring forth the next big breakthrough in biotech.
 Although in terms of investment, the country is not at the same level of France, the UK, or Sweden, Denmark does have great science to translate into companies and products.